Your browser knows too much

 3. Dark patterns and false choices

 II.
-Browser fingerprinting: The modern super-tracker
+Browser fingerprinting: the modern super-tracker

 1. What is browser fingerprinting?